12 Best Linux distros for programming

 Arch Linux Desktop

-It also has low hardware requirements.
-Arch Linux's minimum requirements include 512 MB RAM, 2 GB disk space, and a CPU.
+Arch Linux also has low hardware support requirements, with a minimum of 512 MB RAM, 2 GB disk space, and a CPU.

 Here, you don't get any GUI.
 This means you need to work with the terminal.
 As for the package manager, you get Pacman and AUR infrastructure.

-You get compensated with these amazing command line scripts because you can't access GUI.
+You get compensated with some amazing command line scripts because you can't access GUI.
 These scripts include (c)fdisk, (c)gdisk for partitioning, arch-install-scripts package contents, SSH daemon for remote installation, and wi-fi menu command.

 Fedora is one of the well-known Linux distros for programming.
 Like Debian, it comes in different editions, including server, IoT, and desktop workshops.

-Fedora distro ships in different desktop environments, including KDE Plasma, XFCE, LXQT, Cinnamon, and others.
+Fedora distro ships in different desktop environments, including KDE Plasma, XFCE, LXQT, and Cinnamon, among others.
 You'll get access to the GNOME desktop environment if you download the default Fedora distro.

 Fedora

-Additionally, Fedora is a community-managed Linux distro.
-It is also a testbed for RHEL(Red Hat Enterprise Linux).
+Additionally, Fedora is community-managed.
+It is also a testbed for Red Hat Enterprise Linux (RHEL).
 So, features and packages are tested in Fedora before being pushed to RHEL, an enterprise-ready Linux distribution.

 Your choice of Fedora flavor depends on your use case.
-If you're a developer, then the Fedora workstation is for you.
-The Fedora server edition works excellent for server programmers- a must-pick for system admins.
+If you're an advanced developer working on a state-of-the-art development machine, then the Fedora workstation is for you.
+The Fedora server edition works excellent for server programmers, a must-have for system admins.

 Fedora also works great out of the box.
-It is compatible with most modern hardware.
-Furthermore, it is also a tremendous 2nd distro pick for beginners who want to move from Ubuntu-based Linux distributions.
+It is compatible with most modern hardware and supports many processor architectures, making it a tremendous 2nd distro pick for beginners who want to move from Ubuntu-based Linux distributions.

 As for features, it comes pre-installed with the most common packages.
 You can also access the recent Gnome 3 shell with excellent Yum dependency management.
 They also offer minor releases that provide new features and bug fixes.

-Before jumping and using Fedora for programming, ensure you have a decent machine to power it.
+Before using Fedora for programming, ensure you have a decent machine to power it.
 You need at least 2 GB RAM, a 2 GHz dual-core processor, and 15 GB of free space.
+And although you'll be getting excellent features, a desktop version for usability won't be a priority here.

-Linux Mint excels as the best Linux distro for developers.
-It resembles the Windows interface.
-Moreover, it is a lightweight distro with interface options such as MATE, Cinnamon, and XFCE.
+Linux Mint is often called the best Linux distro for developers.
+It resembles the Windows interface and is a lightweight distro with interface options such as MATE, Cinnamon, and XFCE.

 Linux Mint

-Under the hood, it uses Ubuntu and Linux kernel.
+Under the hood, it uses an Ubuntu server with a Linux kernel.
 This means it runs all Linux commands with ease.
 Its package management relies on Advanced Package Tool (APT).

 Programmers can also take advantage of Linux Mint's Software Manager.
 They can browse, download and install software development tools and apps through it.
-It follows less strict rules, allowing you to install any app.
+It follows less strict rules, allowing you to install any app from software repositories.

 Overall, Linux Mint is one of the most popular Linux distros.
 It is easy to pick up and use with a low learning curve.

 Zorin OS is one of the most popular Linux distributions out there.
 It is user-friendly and best suited for Windows users.
-Its desktop environment adopts Mac OS and Windows, offering access to explorer such as Window manager.
+Its desktop environment emulates Mac OS and Windows, offering access to features like a Windows manager.

 Zorin OS borrows heavily from Ubuntu and provides access to the Linux kernel.
 Here, you get access to Gnome 3 or XFCE desktop environment.
-Moreover, it is created with security in mind, providing excellent resilience against malware and viruses.
+It is created with network security in mind, providing excellent resilience against malware and viruses.

-Currently, they offer flavors for schools as well.
-And, if you want to pay, you can get access to their PRO version, which provides access to advanced features and custom apps.
+They currently offer flavors for educational institutions.
+Paying customers get access to the PRO version, which provides advanced features and custom apps.

 Zorin OS

-Zorin OS minimum requirements are low.
-This makes it a lightweight Linux distro.
+Zorin's OS minimum requirements are low.
+This makes it a lightweight Linux desktop environment.
 You need a 1 GHz dual-core processor, 2 GB RAM, and 15 GB of free space to run it.

 Pop!_OS is a relatively new distro but offers excellent features for programming.
-Its COSMIC desktop environment inspires by GNOME.
-It is fast and provides developers, computer science professionals, and makers with a great working environment.
+Its GNOME desktop environment is fast and provides developers, computer science professionals, and coders with a great working environment.

 Pop!_OS

-You'll also enjoy its keyboard-driven tiling window manager support as a programmer.
-It gives you the ability to create a productive workflow.
-It also offers access to workspaces, window management, and shortcuts.
+Programmers will enjoy its keyboard-driven tiling window manager support.
+It gives you the ability to create a productive workflow with access to workspaces, window management, and shortcuts, and it even installs graphics drivers for you.

-If you're working on a critical application, you need the most stable Linux distro.
-Debian is one of those stable distros; I also list it as my best Linux distro.
+If you're working on a critical application, you need the most stable desktop operating system.
+Debian is one of those stable distros; I also include it as my own personal favorite distro.

 Debian

-As you might have guessed, only the packages that pass testing and pushed to the Stable branch.
-This means time-tested packages that won't break your development process.
+As you might have guessed, only the packages that pass testing get pushed to the stable branch.
+This means you got more time-tested packages that won't break your development process.

 Kali Linux is one of the best Linux distributions, especially if you're a security programmer or an ethical hacker.
 It offers access to tons of penetration testing tools.
 You can also use any of your favorite programming languages to write scripts for testing vulnerable networks or computers.

-However, it is not for absolute beginner programmers.
-Experienced Linux users, on the other hand, can utilize Kali Linux to its potential.
+However, it is not for beginner programmers.
+Seasoned Linux users can harness its full potential.

 Kali Linux

 The company behind Kali Linux is Offensive Security.
-Under the hood, it uses Debian - a stable distribution.
+Under the hood, it's a Debian based distro—a stable distribution with outstanding security features.
 As a penetration testing-focused distro, you can access secure apps and tools such as OWASP ZAP, THC Hydra, and SQLMAP.

-But does Kali Linux fits as a software development distro?
-Well, no. It is specialized for pen testing.
-Also, it would be best if you remembered that the distro ships tools for testing, but that doesn't mean it'll make you a hacker or a security expert.
+Kali Linux isn't exactly a software development distro, but it is specialized for pen testing.
+Although the distro ships security testing tools, you won't automatically become a hacker or a security expert.

-It is a lightweight distro that is fast and reliable.
-Moreover, it is customizable.
+It is a lightweight distro that is fast, reliable, and customizable.

 Puppy Linux

 To install it, you only need 300 MB or less.
-This also means that it doesn't come with a lot of features.
-However, it has enough features to start your development environment.
+This also means that it doesn't come with a lot of features, but it should have enough to start your development environment.

 If you want to install apps, you can use SquashFS files.
 These files comprise all the required packages in a compressed format.
 You also get access to the devx SFS file, which contains various build and development tools.

 If you do projects with Raspberry Pi, you must use Raspberry Pi OS.
 It is a Linux kernel-powered operating system, ideal for students and Python programmers.
 It supports most programming languages and tools.
-It is a great Linux distro for developers building embedded systems.
+It is great for developers building embedded systems.

 Raspberry Pi OS

-Raspberry Pi OS comes with Mathematica, Node-RED, Greenfoot, BlueJ, and other programming and learning tools.
+Raspberry Pi OS comes with Mathematica, Node-RED, Greenfoot, BlueJ, and other programming and configuration tools.

-OpenSUSE is a popular Linux distro tailor-made for sysadmins, desktop users, and developers.
-It comes into core flavors: Tumbleweed, a rolling release that is fast and stable.
-The 2nd flavor is Leap which offers a more stable version.
+OpenSUSE is a popular Linux distro, tailor-made for sysadmins, desktop users, and developers.
+One flavor, Tumbleweed, is a rolling release that is fast and lightweight.
+Another flavor is Leap, which offers a more stable version.

 OpenSUSE